Find and Compare International Schools in Seoul, Korea

 Interesting Facts: Global education during elementary and secondary school has become increasingly important in South Korea, so for those who are not eligible to get into foreign schools, they have begun attend international school despite eligibility issues.
 Also, international students from international schools have increasingly begun pursuing higher education in Korea rather than going overseas.

 Many international schools in Seoul offer a variety of curriculums to choose from including American, British, German, Canadian, International Baccalaureate (IB) world program, Advanced Placement credits, and more.
 Additionally, if you are looking for a faith-based curriculum, there are both religious and non-religious international schools found in Seoul.
 These academic programs are coupled together with art programs, athletics, clubs, language-learning, and community engagement.

 Each international school differs in the curriculum they offer.
-But almost all international schools offer highest quality education for a full range of ages, starting from early education all the way up to high school and university counseling.
+But almost all international schools offer the highest quality education for a full range of ages, starting from early education all the way up to high school and university counseling.
 Some international schools also provide additional services for expat life, including, for example, weekday and full-time boarding for students who live far away from the school grounds.
-If Korean public schools doesn’t seem like the best path academically for your child, an international school is the next top choice.
+If Korean public schools don’t seem like the best path academically for your child, an international school is the next top choice.

 International Schools in Korea: Fees & Tuition